Survival Analysis

 .

-We can now estimate the effect of delaying intubation by 1-day on 14-day mortality.
+We can now estimate the effect of delaying IMV by 1-day on 14-day mortality.